 B.K.S.
 Iyengar writes in The Tree of Yoga: “Yoga is known to almost everyone as a philosophy, or a path, but very few know that yoga is also an art.”
 He goes on to write, “Arts can be of many kinds, including useful arts, healing arts, fine arts, performing arts and so on.
 The art of yoga embraces all these levels and is thus the fundamental art.
 Through yoga, the human being comes into contact with the soul; thus yoga is a spiritual art.
 Each asana has a geometrical and architectural shape thus it is a fine art.
 Yoga brings health and happiness to the practitioner, thus it is both a healing and a useful art.
 When the beauty and harmony of the asanas are appreciated by onlookers, yoga also becomes a performing art.”

-Sujita Sklenar, whom I studied with for over 15 years, and assisted in workshops at Breitenbush Hot Springs and in the Willamette Valley, studied with Kaliji, and took guidance from Ramana Maharishi as well.
+Sujita Sklenar, whom I studied with for over 15 years, took guidance from Ramana Maharishi and others.
 Sujita offered beautiful flows and encouragement of freedom and following internal guidance.
 She climbed mountains, and did yoga on mountain tops, teaching at Oregon State University for over 20 years.
 She was a great inspiration, and sadly passed last year.

 I am deeply grateful for Sujita, Genny, and others, who have encouraged my yoga path.
 In addition, Nature has been and continues to be one of my deepest guides and teachers in yoga, and practicing outside near rivers, in water, and with lakes and mountains, hills and valleys, remains a calling.
-Teaching at Samfit for just over 7 years was always a joy and delight.
 The era of Covid-19 has brought new challenges and opportunities.
 It is my hope that yoga brings great joy to those who practice it, insight, and peace.
-Hope to see you in class.
 Love, Kusra

 I've enjoyed the benefits of Kusra's in-person and online yoga classes for a few years.
 I recommend them to others.
 She creates a welcoming environment that is open to a variety of students from older students and beginners to those like me who are continuing their yoga practice.
 I like her flow style of yoga.
 After class, I feel like I've stretched all the areas of my body, and I'm less stressed.
 I've seen the long-term benefits of a yoga practice in increases to my flexibility and muscle strength, and my ability to manage stress.

-Kusra Kapuler by the Willamette River after kayaking in above two pictures, 2020.
-Bottom photo, after exploring, 2012.
+Kusra Kapuler by the Willamette River after kayaking, 2020.